Question 1: What if I wish to transfer to a Grady graduate program from another institution?

 Recommendations, transcripts, and test scores seem to have a way of arriving weeks after you request that they be sent to us.
 A completed file by January 1st can only be assured in two ways:

-(1) getting all admissions materials to us before January 1
+(1) getting all admissions materials to us before January 1 (for PhD), March 1 (for MA), or April 1 (for MFA).

 (2) using the UGA Tracking System to monitor your application.